ankittandon/data-512-a2/README.md

 This assignment code is released under the MIT license

-The data sources are licensed under ...
+The data sources are licensed under
+"Politicians by Country from the English-Language Wikipedia" licensed under CC-BY-SA 4.0 "WPDS_2018" data which i'm not able to find a license for.
+The link to this data is shared earlier and comes from prb.org (Population Reference Bureau).